louischatriot/nedb/README.md

   // docs is empty, because { genders: 2 } is not equal to { genders: 2, eyes: true }
 });

-db.find({}, function (err, docs) {
+// If a document's field is an array, matching it means matching any element of the array db.find({ satellites: 'Phobos' }, function (err, docs) {
+  // docs contains Mars.
+Result would have been the same if query had been { satellites: 'Deimos' }
+});

-  // docs contains all documents in the collection
+// Find all documents in the collection db.find({}, function (err, docs) {
 });

 // The same rules apply when you want to only find one document